-- 2.1 This AGREEMENT shall, subject to the limitations contained herein, be for a period of three (3) years, beginning April 1, 2024.
-The AGENCY, with the mutual agreement of the CONTRACTOR, may extend this AGREEMENT, with or without modification, for an additional two (2) years based on the AGENCY'S assessment of current EMS system conditions/circumstances, and CONTRACTOR'S performance in meeting and/or exceeding the standards outlined in this AGREEMENT. - 2.2 CONTRACTOR shall not be responsible for any delay in or failure of performance resulting from riot, insurrection, civil unrest, natural disaster, pandemic, epidemic, public health emergency, labor action, or similar event. - 2.3 The AGENCY may suspend this AGREEMENT immediately if CONTRACTOR or CONTRACTOR'S personnel are engaging in a continuing course of conduct which poses an imminent threat to the public health and safety.
-Notification of any such suspension shall be in writing and shall state the reason(s) for the suspension and suspension length. - 2.4 The AGENCY, pursuant to the provisions contained in Section 6.14 ('Default and Provisions for Termination of the AGREEMENT') of this AGREEMENT, may terminate this AGREEMENT should CONTRACTOR fail to perform properly any of its obligations contained herein.
-In the event of such termination, the AGENCY may proceed with the work in any reasonable manner it chooses. - 2.5 This AGREEMENT may be terminated early by mutual consent of CONTRACTOR and the AGENCY.
-Additionally, either party may terminate this AGREEMENT without cause upon 365 days' written notice to the other party.
-Prior to giving said notice the parties shall meet and confer in an attempt to resolve the issue(s) causing the termination.
+- 2.1 This AGREEMENT shall, subject to the limitations contained herein, be for a period of five (5) years, beginning October 1, 2023.
+The AGENCY, at its sole discretion, may extend this AGREEMENT, with or without modification, for an additional three (3) year and subsequent two (2) year term based on the AGENCY'S assessment of current EMS system conditions/circumstances, and CONTRACTOR'S performance in meeting and/or exceeding the standards outlined in this AGREEMENT. - 2.2 CONTRACTOR shall continue to perform during any riot, insurrection, civil unrest, natural disaster, pandemic, epidemic, public health emergency, labor action, or similar event if such performance remains practical under prevailing EMS industry standards.
+CONTRACTOR'S performance under this agreement may be waived or suspended by the AGENCY in the event of riot, insurrection, civil unrest, natural disaster, pandemic, epidemic, public health emergency, labor action or other similar event beyond the control of CONTRACTOR which affects the delivery of ground ambulance services. - 2.3 The AGENCY may suspend this AGREEMENT immediately if CONTRACTOR or CONTRACTOR'S personnel are engaging in a continuing course of conduct which poses an imminent threat to the public health and safety.
+Notification of any such suspension shall be in writing and shall state the reason(s) for the suspension and suspension length. - 2.4 The AGENCY, upon written notice to CONTRACTOR, may terminate this AGREEMENT should CONTRACTOR fail to perform properly any of its obligations contained herein.
+In the event of such termination, the AGENCY may proceed with the work in any reasonable manner it chooses.
+The AGENCY'S cost of completing CONTRACTOR'S performance shall be partially supported by securing the funds of the Performance Security Bond described in Section 6.13 of this AGREEMENT, without prejudice to the AGENCY'S rights otherwise to recover its damages.